top of page

 Travellers enjoying the cozy atmosphere inside a rustic local cafe bustling with people enjoying drinks and conversations.

-Small group tours operate on an entirely different philosophy.
+Small group tours operate on a different philosophy.
 With 12 to 14 travellers, there is genuine flexibility.
 You can linger at a viewpoint because the light is perfect.
 You can take a spontaneous detour because someone spotted something interesting on a side street.
 You can eat at a small family restaurant that could never accommodate a larger group.
-The destination becomes something you genuinely explore rather than pass through.
+The destination becomes something you genuinely explore rather than just pass through.

 2. The Food Experience Is Completely Transformed